WowzaMediaSystems/wse-plugin-avmix/README.md

 * If one of the sources goes offline, the other source will continue.
 When both sources go offline, the output stream will shut down.
 * Streams can be updated dynamically by using API methods.
 * If source timecodes are synchronized, then the output stream can be set to synchronize; otherwise, the timecodes offset to a common base.
-* Output stream can be delayed to allow for data surges in either source.
+* The output stream can be delayed to compensate for data surges in either source.
 This is ideal if the audio is a shoutcast source that includes a burst when it starts.

 ## API Reference